Kautherz/IsmahDesigns/README.md

-# Ismah Designs: Shopping Site:
+# Ismah Designs: Shopping Site

 Ismah Designs is a clothing brand that will be going live in the near future.
 It can be currently found [here](https://kautherz.github.io/IsmahDesigns/).
 # Features